FFCI: A Framework for Interpretable Automatic Evaluation of Summarization: Experimental Result

 \subsection{Faithfulness}

 In \tabref{faith_cor}, we show Pearson correlation scores ($r$) for faithfulness in two different forms: (1) evaluation against the reference; and (2) evaluation against the source.
 We additionally report the Spearman correlation ($\rho$), for direct comparison with \shortciteA{maynez-etal-2020-faithfulness}.
 We measure the correlation between human judgement (data in \secref{data_human}) and various automatic metrics.
+For evaluation against the reference, $\text{FA}_\text{ROUGE}$ and $\text{FA}_\bertscore$ are equivalent to ROUGE and \bertscore, respectively, because the XSUM dataset only consists of one-sentence summaries.

-As we can see in \tabref{faith_cor}, evaluation against the reference performs worse than evaluation against the source document.\footnote{For evaluation against the reference, we reproduce the spearman correlation scores ($\rho$) of the ROUGE-1 and ROUGE-2, but \bertscore is 0.131, slightly lower than \shortciteA{maynez-etal-2020-faithfulness} ($\rho=0.190$).
-We use the recommended model-layer by \shortciteA{zhang2020bertscore} while \shortciteA{maynez-etal-2020-faithfulness} do not report their \bertscore configuration (e.g. source code or model-layer used for evaluation).} Also, our QAGS implementation \shortcite{wang2020asking} performs better than the QA system of \shortciteA{maynez-etal-2020-faithfulness} over their dataset.
+As we can see in \tabref{faith_cor}, computing ROUGE, BLEU, METEOR and \bertscore conventionally (either against reference or full source sentences) yields low correlation scores.\footnote{For evaluation against the reference, we reproduce the Spearman correlation scores ($\rho$) of ROUGE-1 and ROUGE-2, but \bertscore is 0.131, slightly lower than \shortciteA{maynez-etal-2020-faithfulness} ($\rho=0.190$).
+We use the recommended model-layer by \shortciteA{zhang2020bertscore} while \shortciteA{maynez-etal-2020-faithfulness} do not report their \bertscore configuration (e.g. source code or model-layer used for evaluation).} We also found that our QAGS implementation \shortcite{wang2020asking} performs better than the QA system of \shortciteA{maynez-etal-2020-faithfulness} over their dataset.
+For FactCC and FactCCX, they have low correlation scores, with 0.04 being the highest correlation score.
+This is in line with a recent study by \shortciteA{pagnoni-etal-2021-understanding} who found that FactCC performs poorly (0.07 correlation score) over the XSUM dataset.

-When we apply ROUGE, \stsscore, and \bertscore over the source document ($\text{FA}_\text{METRIC}$ in \secref{faith}), we see that the $\text{FA}_\text{ROUGE-1}$ and $\text{FA}_\text{ROUGE-2}$ baselines actually outperform QAGS that is computationally expensive, but more importantly that the two versions of $\text{FA}_\bertscore$ perform differently, with our summarization-optimized version resulting in the best overall results.
+When we apply ROUGE, \stsscore, and \bertscore over the source document based on $\text{FA}_\text{METRIC}$ in \secref{faith}, we see that the $\text{FA}_\text{ROUGE-1}$ and $\text{FA}_\text{ROUGE-2}$ baselines actually outperform QAGS that is computationally expensive, but more importantly that the two versions of $\text{FA}_\bertscore$ perform differently, with our summarization-optimized version resulting in the best overall results.
 The first $\text{FA}_\bertscore$ uses the recommendations of \shortciteA{zhang2020bertscore} (\texttt{roberta-large}; layer 24), but we found this configuration to produce a lower correlation.
 The best layer for this model is layer-13, as depicted in \figref{faith_roberta_large}.

 After conducting model-layer search over 19 models,\footnote{Emphasizing that there is no task-specific training for any of the \bertscore variants; we are simply selecting which layer of which pre-trained model to extract the word representations from.} we found that \texttt{roberta-base} (layer 10) to result in the best correlation (based on average rank across four summarization models).